uarc/iterative-u1/base_instructions.md

   - After execution, the coroutine will leave nothing on the TOS, meaning the target coroutine can be resumed.
 - get context
   - Allows a coroutine to get its own context, but using the call stack below instead.
 The value stack address is TOS.
-  - This allows interrupts to perform context switches.
+  - This allows interrupts to perform context switches by calling `get context` before making any calls.

 ### UARC Async and Sync